WebEssentz/parrot/README.md

     -   Uses **`gemma-3-27b-it`** for powerful, heavy-lifting tasks (like vision analysis and summarization).
 -   **Modern, Responsive UI:** Built with [shadcn/ui](https://ui.shadcn.com/), [Tailwind CSS](https://tailwindcss.com), and the [Next.js](https://nextjs.org) App Router.
 -   **Streaming Responses:** Text and results stream in real-time, powered by the [Vercel AI SDK](https://sdk.vercel.ai/docs).
+-   **Enhanced Chat Input Experience:** Immediate clearing, uninterrupted typing during AI responses, and smooth textarea expansion.

 ## 🚀 2025-05-20: Features & Improvements

 -   **Mobile Safearea for Privacy Message:**
     -   On mobile, the privacy policy message, textarea, and disclaimer are now wrapped in a "safearea".
 Tapping outside this area dismisses the privacy message, while taps inside do not.
     -   This improves usability and prevents accidental dismissal when interacting with the input or privacy message.

-## 🚀 Major 2025 Updates
+## 🚀 Major 2025 Updates (Prior to v2.0.0)

 -   **One-Shot Search Mode:** When the Search button is selected, the next message always uses real-time web search, then reverts to the default model.
 No more infinite search loops.
-- **Privacy & Transparency:** Avurna never mentions its training data, internal tools, or the ages of its creators unless specifically asked.
+-   **Privacy & Transparency:** Avurna never mentions its training data, internal tools, or creator details unless asked.
 Capabilities are described in plain language (e.g., "I can search Google").
 -   **Modern UI:** The header now displays "Avurna" in a semibold, modern font on desktop, and the original icon on mobile/tablet.
 The search button's lit state is user-controlled and visually consistent.
 The textarea input is cleared after sending a message.
 -   **Robust Model Handling:** Improved code structure for model selection and POST handling to avoid race conditions and ensure correct model usage.
 -   **Responsive Design:** Enhanced experience for both desktop and mobile users.

 See [CHANGELOG.md](./CHANGELOG.md) for details.